Noble-Lab/casanovo/docs/getting_started.md

 casanovo db-search [PATH_TO_MGF]/sample_preprocessed_spectra.mgf [PATH_TO_FASTA]/human.fasta
 ```

-This job should complete in < 15 minutes.
+This job should complete in < 1 minute.

 Congratulations!
 Casanovo is installed and running in db-search mode.